Introduction To Computer Networking a Well Detailed Guide

 - Backbone: - A link (usually fast) between segments of a network.
 The backbone or trunk segment is the main cable from which transceiver cables are connected to computers, repeaters, and bridges.

-- NIC: - Network Interface Card, it is a device that acts as the physical interface (link) between the computers and the network cables.
+- NIC: - Network Interface Card, is a device that acts as the physical interface (link) between the computers and the network cables.

 Network Interface Card